 What Is Quality In Construction?

-When discussing quality in the field of constructions of course we would like our new home to look professionally built, but there is more than what meets the eye.
+When discussing quality in the field of construction, of course, we would like our new home to look professionally built, but there is more than what meets the eye.
 When classifying a project as built to a high standard, this also considers the safety elements of the structure, materials used and the standard of the workmanship.

 Let’s look at the facts: